The Limitations of Mail-Order Braces

-When it comes to at-home orthodontic treatment, the word “limitation” comes up more often.
-How can that be?
-You have the chance to get a perfect smile without leaving the comfort of your own home!
-It’s a perfect situation, right?
-Unfortunately, as more and more patients are attempting at-home treatment, the success rate of this type of treatment appears to be dwindling.
-The limitations of at-home orthodontics are increasing, and more patients are coming forward with their stories.
+Unfortunately, as more and more patients are attempting at-home treatment with mail-order braces, the success rate of this type of treatment appears to be dwindling.
+The limitations of mail-order orthodontics are increasing, and more patients are coming forward with their stories.
 Here are a few of these limitations.

 It seems as though you are stuck with what you are given.
 You can’t even choose the orthodontist assigned to you.
 This is the person who is reviewing your file and making the decisions that are affecting your outcome.
 Can you really trust someone you’ve never met with something as important as your smile?